Halima

 Crocheted tablecloths that my grandmother made, displayed on the sideboard in my living room.
 They are all handmade and very dear to my heart.

 After my husband’s death, I often think: Thank God that I gave birth to my daughters.
 From each daughter I have two daughters and one son — nine grandchildren in total.
+My family is the source of my strength.
+They give me a reason to get up in the morning.
+I love them, and they give me love in return.

 On October 17, a few days after the war began, I packed a small suitcase, thinking I was evacuating for a short time.